Near-Earth Object Population Observation Program (NEOPOP)

 Population Generation and Analysis

 NEO populations may be generated in a random fashion (with parameter value range constraints) or based on a scientifically validated NEO model.
-NEOPOP is able to create populations based on the outdated Bottke model and the recently developed one by Granvik and Morbidelli.
+NEOPOP is able to create populations based on the outdated Bottke model and on the recently developed one by Granvik et al. (1)

-The new NEO model is based on the Catalina Sky Survey observations in the years 2006-2011 and comprises more than 4000 NEO discoveries or redetections.
+The new NEO model is based on the Catalina Sky Survey observations in the years 2006-2011 and based on more than 4000 NEO discoveries or redetections.
 It accurately models the NEOs' orbits as well as their absolute magnitudes and albedos.

-Population Generation outputs DYS, MPC or DES files.
-Additional physical properties are written to a seperate file containing object source (Hungaria, Phocaea, …), object group (Aten, Apollo, …), albedo, minimum orbit intersection distance wrt.
+The Population Generation part of the tool outputs DYS, MPC or DES files.
+Additional physical properties are written to separate file containing the object source (Hungaria, Phocaea, …), object group (Aten, Apollo, …), albedo, minimum orbit intersection distance wrt.
 Earth, statistical collision probability wrt.
-Earth and diameter.
+Earth, and diameter.
 These additional parameters can be generated for an external population file, as well.

 Observation Simulation and Analysis

-NEOPOP allows the definition of ground- and space-based optical and radar sensor systems.
-These sensor systems may be simulated deterministicallyor using an arbitrary number of Monte-Carlo runs.
+NEOPOP allows the definition of ground- and space-based optical and radar observing systems (called 'sensor systems').
+These sensor systems may be simulated deterministically or using an arbitrary number of Monte-Carlo runs.
 As a result, the tool outputs crossings – the objects that crossed a sensor system's field-of-view – for each sensor system and Monte-Carlo run.
 Sensor performance models additionally determine if a crossing could be detected by a sensor.

 It is possible for users to let a sensor system's state change during observation time using observation strategies and to output artificial measurements for the sensor systems.

-The observation results are written to text files, but can be, similar to the population generation result, plotted.
+The observation results are written to text files, and can also be plotted.
 Additionally, "sky plots" can be created showing the whole sky from a sensor system's point-of-view at a certain epoch.